Fortinetics Book a call →

 Should we get SOC 2 or ISO 27001 first?

 It depends on where your early enterprise deals are.
-If your buyers are North American tech companies, SOC 2 first — it's what their security questionnaires ask for and Type I can issue in three months.
-If your buyers are European, Asian, or global enterprises, or you're in a regulated industry, ISO 27001 first — it's the certification those procurement processes recognize.
+If your buyers are North American tech companies, SOC 2 first, since it's what their security questionnaires ask for and Type I can issue in three months.
+If your buyers are European, Asian, or global enterprises, or you're in a regulated industry, ISO 27001 first.
+That's the certification those procurement processes recognize.
 Companies serving both markets typically end up with both.

 Is ISO 27001 the same as SOC 2?